 We’re living in a world in which the need for security permeates every aspect of our life.
 Whether it’s parental control software, insurance, virtual phone numbers, or home security systems, the market caters to each type of need.
 Tenant screening companies are one of them and they offer a bewildering array of reports and options.
 Evaluating them requires an objective apples-to-apples comparison.

 We started our evaluations by identifying the information and services landlords need.

 Criminal Background Check

-First and foremost, you’ve got to know how trustworthy applicants are.
+First and foremost, you’ve got to know how trustworthy applicants are, and we’re unfortunately still not at the stage where facial recognition is widespread.
 Many landlords prefer to know whether prospective tenants have criminal records and how severe their crimes were.
 It’s one thing to have a couple unpaid parking tickets.
 It’s a whole lot worse if you discover an applicant has been involved in a violent crime.

 In the past, the criminal portion of a tenant background check could take weeks as landlords consulted criminal records at the city, county, state, and national level.
 The ordeal could require expensive, time-consuming, in-person visits to review public records in government offices.

 That drastically changed once services that offer tenant screening became widely available.
 All that hassle and running around has been replaced by easy-to-use websites that will run comprehensive criminal background checks for you.